avocadomayo/cs312-proj1/README.md

 building | lecture building
 room | lecture room

-### To be discussed
+### Interesting feature to be implemented
-+ How do we want to handle lab/tutorial sections?
-+ How do we want to handle prof names?
-Last_first? [last, first]?
-Last only?
-+ Pre-requisites?
++ Implement a student database.
-+ Database of student.
-Can Sam take cpscXXX?
++ Implement a pre-req checker. eg. can sam take cpscXXX?
-+ Pre-req checker

 ### Problems
-+ Try running `ask([what,is,a,first,year,course,taught,by,allen],A). `
-+ Why are there so many answers?
-Is there a way to reduce?
++ Can we use set_of to reduce repeated answers?

-#### Some questions we can implement
+### Some questions we can implement
 + what does poole teach?
 + what course is offered in term1?
 + is cpsc310 in term1?
 + who is teaching section 1 of cpsc103?
 + who is teaching what section of cpsc103?
++ what section of cs221 is wolfman teaching?